Getting a car after the military

 You can get your credit score for a fee from any of the three major credit reporting agencies: Experian, TransUnion and Equifax.

 If you don’t have a good credit score right now, and you don’t need a car right away, it could be worth holding off on your purchase so you can improve your score.
 You can do this by paying off old debts, and by making regular, on-time payments on your bills.

 [Visual of a title: Refinancing a car you own]

 If you’ve already purchased a car, and have a loan with a high interest rate, you might consider refinancing your existing loan.
 If your credit score has improved since you bought your car, or if you received a high interest rate initially, you may be able to talk to different lenders about getting a new loan with better terms.

-When you’re looking for a car, you’ll likely find a lot of great deals, discounts and special loans for active and former service members, but remember to be skeptical.
+When you’re looking for a car, you’ll likely find unique deals, discounts and special loans for active and former service members but remember to be skeptical.

 Understanding up front what you can afford, and how much the car you choose will cost you in the long run, can help you save money and keep your budget on track.

 Powered by BANK OF AMERICA